Ten Mile Drive Newport: Ocean & Mansion Views

 The drive starts at The Elms Mansion on Bellevue Avenue.
 For the first few miles, you pass several of the Newport Mansions including The Breakers, Ochre Court, Vineland, Beechwood, Marble House, Rosecliff, Rough Point, and more.
 Many of the old mansions, including Ochre Court and Vineland are now used as part of Salve Regina University.
 On a side note, The Newport Mansions are amazing and definitely worthy of a visit on their own.

 Hammersmith Farm (Jackie Kennedy’s Summer Home)

-After turning onto Ocean Drive, you will pass more mansions, many which are heavily covered by dense foliage.
+After turning onto Ocean Drive, you will pass more mansions, many heavily covered by dense foliage.
 Finally, near the end of the drive, you will pass some nice, but not spectacular ocean scenery.
 I was disappointed that most of this drive was looking at houses, rather than the ocean.
 The PCH drive in California is much nicer!
-The end of the drive takes you into downtown Newport.
-There are nice views of the harbor near the end of the drive.
-Downtown Newport is a gorgeous place with wonderful waterfront views, a great harbor cruise, numerous waterfront restaurants, lots of great shops, and of course, gorgeous historical architecture.
-It’s one of my favorite coastal cities in the country.
+Nevertheless, this is a great free activity to add to your Newport itinerary.

 Ocean views along the drive